 Glossary.
 You need to create another Excel table that describes all attributes in your training instances:

 The currently supported types include String, Integer, and Double.
-The very last attribute in the glossary is considered as a CLASS-attribute that should be determined by the generated classification rules.
-In this case the CLASS-attribute is “Contact Lenses”.
+The very last attribute in the glossary is considered as a learning attribute (aka CLASS-attribute) that should be determined by the generated classification rules.
+In this case the the learning attribute is “Contact Lenses”.
+You may define the learning attribute explicitly by adding the property learning.attribute=”Contact Lenses” to the configuration file “project.properties”.

 Project Properties.
 Before running Rule Learner, you need to specify your project-specific properties in the file “project.properties”: